Restaurant Brighton's guide to

 Manju’s is a cosy family-run restaurant with the real star of the show being Manju (now in her 80’s) whose dream of opening her own restaurant was realised sixty years after arriving in the UK.
 Manju’s focuses on Gujarati vegetarian food with an excellent range of vegan, gluten-free and nut-free dishes.
 The food is served tapas style and it comes out as its ready, so forget ideas of starter and mains.
 The intimate restaurant has taken the city by storm landing second place in the 2019 BRAVOs for Plant Champions, pipping some far more established Brighton venues to the post.

-If you find yourself wondering up St James’ street into the village then Curry Leaf Cafe’s sister venue, the Kemptown Kitchen, is a great choice.
+If you find yourself wandering up St James’ street into the village then Curry Leaf Cafe’s Kemptown Kitchen, is a great choice.
 This open plan kitchen has a bustling and cosy atmosphere.
 The food offering is different to the Ship Street venue, offering a greater section of dishes from all across India and with a more tapas feel to it.
 As with the original Curry Leaf cafe, expect expertly prepared curry coupled with craft beers and a great selection for the vegetarian, vegan and gluten-free diner.

 An institution in Brighton and Hove and if you haven’t ever been you must go for the experience.
 Situated on the beautiful First Avenue at the seafront end in Hove, this underground restaurant boasts its own ‘Tropical Bar’ for pre-dinner drinks, then the food itself is quite distinct and full of flavour – with the food and their curries being of Indonesian- Malaysian influence.